RussVanBert/Customers/README.md

 Now you're ready to run the application.

 First, select OAuth to grant access to the app.
-Once the myDot user name and password have have been entered, the website will eventually redirect to your REDIRECT_URI.
+Once the myDot user name and password have been entered, the website will eventually redirect to your REDIRECT_URI.
 When this occurs, you will be able to extract the oauth code.

 Now you have the oauth code, select the company file you want to access.
 Then view the customers.